Photos by Jürgen Dengler

-During the registration, you will be able to register for these (optional) side events.
-This information will enable us to plan a schedule that minimizes clashes regarding the interests of registered participants.
-We reserve the right to cancel side-events that do not raise an adequate level of interest.
+Apart from scientific presentations, the AGC will provide space for special events that facilitate information exchange and networking.
+Below, you can find descriptions of the planned events.
+Participants will have the opportunity to register for these events at registration.
+This information will enable us to plan a schedule that minimizes clashes.
+We reserve the right to cancel any side-events that do not receive an adequate level of interest.

 Photos by T. Bragina, A. Ushimaru, I. Smelansky and J. Dengler

 In Europe, IAVS has the flourishing European Vegetation Survey (EVS), in North America the North American Regional Section, in Middle and South America the Regional Section for South America and the Caribbean, and recently an African Regional Section became active.
 However, Asia, the largest and most populated of all continents, still stays without a regional subgroup of IAVS, and we hope to change this.

 We would like to bring together vegetation ecologists dealing with any vegetation type, from tropical to boreal forests, via savannas, steppes, deserts, tundra and wetlands to semi-natural and natural habitats, in any part of Asia, to discuss options of international collaboration.
 Our plan is to discuss the proposal to establish one (or two or three) Regional Section(s) of IAVS for Asia.
 Examples of existing Regional Sections and Working Groups of IAVS show that this format allows for multiple joint activities, such as organizing regional workshops and conferences, networking and cooperation on joint projects, joint research expeditions, organization of special features in international journals, and mailing list and internet platforms for job offers.
 All of this can benefit from logistic and financial support by IAVS, a truly international society of researchers.